LauraHFC/rag-app-nz-employment-law/README.md

 # NZ Law Compass

-An AI-powered Q&A system for New Zealand employment law, tax law, and labour market data — multi-domain RAG and Text-to-SQL pipelines, governed by a focused risk-control pipeline with crisis detection, a narrow refusal set, an output guard, and full audit logging.
+An AI-powered Q&A system for New Zealand employment law, tenancy law, tax law, and labour market data — multi-domain RAG and Text-to-SQL pipelines, governed by a focused risk-control pipeline with crisis detection, a narrow refusal set, an output guard, and full audit logging.
 Answer quality is governed by a dedicated evaluation system: Langfuse tracing and span-level observability, a frozen test set scored by an LLM-as-judge, and a hard acceptance gate.
 Live at **[nzlaw.linkiwise.com](https://nzlaw.linkiwise.com)**.

 > ⚖️ For informational purposes only — not legal or tax advice.
 For serious matters, consult a qualified professional.